mazetoken/mminer/README.md

 `npm i`

 _* Ignore errors/warnings (if any appears eg. keccak and secp256k1).
 Do not run npm audit fix !
-Do not update npm to v.7x_

 `export NODE_OPTIONS=--max_old_space_size=2048` (for 2GB RAM)